• Home

 Business reports can provide stakeholders with an overview of the performance of the business.
 Companies can demonstrate how they’re meeting their goals and show shareholders that their investments are in good hands.

-Business reports can provide insight into the performance of the business and identify areas of improvement.
+Business reports can provide insight into the business’s performance and identify improvement areas.

 Characteristics of a Business Report